 Sneh Shah is an Exercise Physiologist in the HHPI.
 He earned his B.S. in Physiotherapy from Ashok and Rita Patel Institute of Physiotherapy in India.
 He is a currently pursuing his Masters in Exercise Science with a concentration in Sports Science, and will graduate in Fall 2022.
 Sneh brings a solid background of clinical experience to the team.
 He worked previously in Vadodara, India as an assistant therapist where he treated patients with neurological and musculoskeletal conditions such as Parkinson's, stroke, and osteoarthritis.
 He is passionate about helping others build strength, manage weight, and providing therapy for multiple disease and disorders.
 After graduation, Sneh will sit for his physical therapy licensing exam in the United States, continuing his career as a PT and helping others improve their lives with exercise.

-Olympia Watts is an Exercise Physiologist in the HHPI.
-She will graduate in the Fall of 2020 with a B.S. in Exercise Science from the University of Houston-Clear Lake where she will continue to work in the institute and earn her master's degree.
+Olympia Watts is an Research coordinator in the HHPI.
+She graduated in the Summer of 2022 with a M.S. in Exercise Science from the University of Houston-Clear Lake.
 As a student, she was identified by several faculty members for her comprehension of sophisticated physiology and ability to ask and answer in depth questions.
 Upon joining the institute staff, she made an immediate impact with her leadership and positive attitude.
 She developed and launched weekly virtual exercise classes, creating an innovative solution to ensure members of the HHPI were continuing towards their health goals during the COVID-19 pandemic.
 Her personal goals are to continue learning how to help individuals, through evidence-based practices, to live a better and healthier life.
 She is passionate about learning, exercise, jiu jitsu, and food.

 HHPI Contracted Employees

-- Kyle Hjorth, Chemist, Human Health and Performance Contract, NASA - Johnson Space Center
+- Kyle Hjorth, B.S., Chemist, Human Health and Performance Contract, NASA - Johnson Space Center

 - Binal Bholariya, MS, PT